sciZer0/7/v/README.md

 The token distribution and inequality Gini coefficient aren't much better, if any better, on other existing blockchains.

-In my opinion, precisely the great unfairness might **most** prevent each of the existing blockchains from getting mass adoption in the long run.
+Probably, precisely the great unfairness might **most** prevent each of the existing blockchains from getting mass adoption in the long run.

 Ideally, a blockchain must execute very wide native-token distribution, and have the best Gini coefficient in the industry.